ircjr/get_next_line/README.md

 3
 ```

-Now, we can see the essence of a static variable, which is the ability to retain its value between function calls.
+Now, we can see the essence of a **static variable**, which is the ability to retain its value between function calls.

 ## 📋 Testing